Students' killing: CBI team led by special director to reach Imphal on Wednesday | Law-Order

 Police had previously said the whereabouts of the two were not known and their mobile phones were found switched off.

-The last location of their handsets was traced at Lamdan, near the winter flower tourist spot in Churachandpur district, police had said.
+The last location of their mobile handsets was traced to Lamdan, near the winter flower tourist spot in Churachandpur district, police had said.

-In post on X, Manipur Chief Minister N Biren Singh said: ''In light of the distressing news that emerged yesterday regarding the tragic demise of the missing students, I want to assure the people of the state that both the state and central government are closely working together to nab the perpetrators.
+In a post on X, Manipur Chief Minister N Biren Singh said: ''In light of the distressing news that emerged yesterday regarding the tragic demise of the missing students, I want to assure the people of the state that both the state and central government are closely working together to nab the perpetrators.''
+He said the presence of the CBI officers in the state ''underscores the commitment of our authorities to swiftly resolve this matter''.

+''I have been constantly in touch with Hon'ble Union Home Minister Shri @AmitShah ji to find the perpetrators and bring them to justice,'' Singh said.

 The government has assured people that ''swift and decisive action will be taken against all those involved in the kidnapping and killing of Phijam Hemjit and Hijam Linthoingambi''.